sararojas/starter-academic/content/publication/logistic-regression-is-still-alive-and-effective-the-3-rd-youtube-8m-challenge-solution-of-the-ivul-kaust-team/index.md

   - Sara Rojas Martinez
   - Fabian Caba
   - and Bernard Ghanem
-doi: "International Conference on Computer Vision "
+publication: International Conference on Computer Vision publication_short:in *ICCV Workshop*
-publication: ICCV 2019
 abstract: In this report, we present our solution for the 3 rd YouTube-8M Video Understanding Challenge for a task of temporal localization of topics within a video.
 Our team achieves the 9 th place in the Public Leaderboard and the 11th